Joint State Estimation Under Attack of Discrete Event Systems: Introduction

-Mainly inspired by some recent works \cite{Tong:2016}, \cite{Goes:2020}, \cite{Lima:2018}, \cite{Su:2018}, we address {\red the problem of state estimation in the setting of partially-observed discrete event systems subject to cyber attacks}.
-In this paper, which is {\red an extended} version of \cite{Qi:2018}\footnote{In \cite{Qi:2018} we only provided preliminary ideas by considering a less general problem statement.
-Furthermore, no algorithm was formally presented therein.}, we consider a plant modeled as a discrete event system {\red with state set $X$}, whose evolution is observed by an operator.
-The occurrence of a subset of events $E_o$, called \emph{observable events}, can be detected by sensors while all other events, called \emph{silent events}, produce no observation. {\red An evolution of the plant produces an observed word $s \in E_o^*$ which the operator uses to determine the set of \emph{consistent states} $\mathcal{C}(s) \subseteq X$, i.e., the set of states in which the system may be when $s$ has been produced.
+Mainly inspired by some recent works \cite{Tong:2016,Goes:2020,Lima:2018,Su:2018}, we address the problem of state estimation in the setting of partially-observed discrete event systems subject to cyber attacks.
+In this paper, which is an extended version of \cite{Qi:2018}\footnote{In \cite{Qi:2018} we only provided preliminary ideas by considering a less general problem statement.
+Furthermore, no algorithm was formally presented therein.}, we consider a plant modeled as a discrete event system with state set $X$, whose evolution is observed by an operator.
+The occurrence of a subset of events $E_o$, called \emph{observable events}, can be detected by sensors while all other events, called \emph{silent events}, produce no observation.
+An evolution of the plant produces an observed word $s \in E_o^*$ which the operator uses to determine the set of \emph{consistent states} $\mathcal{C}(s) \subseteq X$, i.e., the set of states in which the system may be when $s$ has been produced.

 We assume that an attacker, which has a full knowledge of the plant, may corrupt the sensor readings.
 This could happen because either the attacker can gain direct control of a sensor or it can corrupt messages between the plant and the operator assuming they are connected through a network.
 The particular attack model we adopt, among those that have been presented in the literature, is based on the one considered by Meira-G\'{o}es \emph{et al.} \cite{Goes:2020}.
 In particular, the attacker may insert in the word observed by the operator fake occurrences of \emph{compromised events} or, on the contrary, may erase the occurrence of such events.
+In addition, we consider the possibility that the length of a word inserted by the attacker between the occurrence of two observable events may be $n$-bounded.